joesan/joesan-me/content/post/engineering/handling-cascading-failures.draft.md

 effect is not felt by the other applications.
 In this blog post, I would like to explore a bit on what possibilities exist to safeguard applications from a cascading failure effect.

+## Hypothetical System

+Let us assume that the system of interest is as below (for explanation’s sake)